 Testing new technology wastes time and effort in learning new processes.
 At the same time, it’s important to find a marketing platform that works for you and tools that work well together, thus creating your marketing tech stack.

-These are just some areas where MarTech can aid both your marketing and sales efforts.
 Depending on your industry, type of business and current positioning, different tools and processes will be important to you.
 You’ll also have to look at your existing processes and how new tools can be integrated into your existing system.

 Your MarTech stack should be a combination of tools and effort, and they should perform specific functions that make difficult processes easier.
-Many marketers make the mistake of jumping in the deep end with MarTech tools because they’re cutting edge, when actually they should be taking the time to evaluate current processes and how they could be improved with technology (and what kind of benefits this offers as a result).
+Many marketers make the mistake of jumping in the deep end with MarTech platforms because they’re cutting edge, when actually they should be taking the time to evaluate current marketing processes and how they could be improved with technology (and what kind of benefits this offers as a result).

 For companies to grow and establish themselves as authority brands, embracing MarTech and automation is imperative.
+Here are 11 essential tools you should include in your marketing technology stack.

 Gone are the days when companies made assumptions about the needs of their customers.
 Data-driven marketing allows companies to make more informed choices and to enhance targeted broadcasting.